 (iv) UGC NET English books by Arihant or Trueman’s

-Prioritize Paper I (Teaching & Research Aptitude)
+Maximize Performance in Paper I (Teaching & Research Aptitude)

 - Paper I can boost your overall score — cover topics like reasoning, communication, and data interpretation.